-Odour Control 13.4
+13.4 Odour Control

 Landfill odours may originate from the waste (at the working face), landfill gas, leachate or waste reclamation (mining) activities.
-The following odour control program is consistent with the Air Quality, Odour and Greenhouse Gas Impact Assessment Report prepared for the landfill expansion EA and should be implemented.
+The following odour control program is consistent with the Air Quality and Odour Impact Assessment Report prepared for the landfill expansion EA and should be implemented.

-As practical as possible, operational activities that can potentially generate high levels of odours should be completed during favourable meteorological conditions.
+As practical as possible, operations activities that can potentially generate high levels of odours should be completed during favourable meteorological conditions.
 When possible, avoid performing activities with high potential to generate odour when the wind is blowing in the direction of the sensitive receptors.